Week 2: Character Education

 Children can pin poking stars and a character trait can be written on it and/or children decorate and make into necklaces.

-Upcoming Lessons – Contain unit study information which have specific details as to what you can say and do for a lesson at circle time.
-They can be identified on the pages of each days lesson by the line down the left side of the information to be discussed.
-They can be cut and pasted onto an index card for quick reference for you at circle time.
-I learned about this idea form a teacher I had an opportunity to intern under in California.
+Upcoming Lessons – The upcoming lessons contain unit study information which have specific details as to what you can say and do for a lesson at circle time.
+(These are lap cards identified on the pages of each days lesson by the orange line down the left side of the information to be discussed).
+I learned about this idea from a teacher I had an opportunity to intern under in California.
 She shared many great things with me including this idea!